TeresaNesteby/segment-construct/readme.md

 To install Construct:

-  1. To open your terminal press command + space and type 'terminal'.
+  1. To open your terminal press `command` + `space` and type `terminal`.
 Then press enter.

-  2. In your terminal type:
+  2. Install Git.
+In your terminal type:
+    `git` + enter
+    If it is not already installed it will prompt you to install.

+  3. In your terminal type:
     `git clone https://github.com/TeresaNesteby/segment-construct.git`

   3. In your terminal type: